dharm18/programming-for-data-analytics-lab-tutorials/README.md

 # Programming for data analytics lab tutorials

-This is a repository of all my submissions of lab performed for PFDA course at National College of Ireland 2019
+This repository lists all of my work for a lab performed for PFDA module at National College of Ireland 2019.